 If you are a young adult in recovery from disordered eating, you may be wary of the approaching holiday celebrations.
 How will you be able to face the abundance of food and drink?
 How will you cope with the scrutiny of concerned relatives?
-How will you resist slipping back into unhealthy behaviors?
+Can you resist slipping back into unhealthy behaviors?
 Balanced holiday eating can happen with support.

 Use These 5 Planning Tips to Keep Your Recovery on Track

-3. Use your support network.
+- Use your support network.
 Consult your nutritionist about keeping balance in your holiday food choices.
-Entrust a friend or loved one to act as monitor and support at a large social function so you do not slip back into old behaviors.
+Entrust a friend or loved one to act as monitor and support at a large social function, so you do not slip back into old behaviors.

 Recovery Help for Co-Occurring Disorders

 Are you a young adult facing this holiday season with the anxieties of disordered eating and co-occurring drug and alcohol abuse?
 Red Oak Recovery has treatment programs that will help you make sense of your feelings and give you the support strategies you need to develop a healthier approach to food.
-Learn to successfully manage stress and addiction, during the holidays and beyond.
-Call 866.457.7426 to speak to an admissions specialist and begin your journey to recovery today!
+Learn to successfully manage stress and addiction during the holidays and beyond.
+Call 866.457.7590 to speak to an enrollment specialist and begin your journey to recovery today.